HomelessPhD/AR_Puzzles/PZL3/README.md

 Tree have 32 leafs ( 9 leafs, 7 leafs, 8 leafs, 8 leafs) - that is approximately the number of coins emitted by miner on each block in 01-2019 - 06-2019 so pic 6 could be 32AR or some else reward synonimous.

-Finally, i'd consider the next keys here: `tree, root, ASMT, node, byte, data, beam, luck, SILO, 32AR, 9788, list, peer, size, ...`
+Finally, i'd consider the next keys here: `tree, hash, root, leaf, date, data, ASMT, node, byte, data, beam, luck, SILO, 32AR, 9788, list, peer, size, ...`

 ## 7-th key
 ![7-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/7.png )